Property & Planning

 Source: PROPERTY | Period: 2026-01-01 to 2026-01-07

-407 Transactions, One Brownfield Mega-Scheme, and a Wicklow Surprise: Ireland's Property Market Opens 2026 at Full Pace
+407 Transactions, a Brownfield Gamble in Portlaoise, and the Institutional Landlord Still Building: Ireland's Property Market Opens 2026

 By the Numbers